A-baoYang/alpaca-7b-chinese/README.md

-# 🦙🇹🇼Finetune LLaMA-7B with Chinese instruction datasets
+# 🦙🧋🇹🇼 Finetune LLaMA-7B with Chinese instruction datasets

 This repository is a tutorial for finetuning LLaMA-7B with Chinese datasets!
 I survey and combine the dataset & method for finetuning my own LLM for complex NLP tasks such as summarization, question answering, text generation, custom data augmentation, etc.